 The Beat Farmers’ wildman drummer Country Dick Montana steals the show in Vancouver

-kevin statham photo ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, DEC.
+kevin statham photo ORIGINALLY PUBLISHED ON DEC.
 2, 1988 By Steve Newton Picture this: you walk into 86 Street and the first thing you see on stage is a big, bearded mother of a biker-type in a long black coat and cowboy hat.
-During a raunched-up version of "Lucille", this crazy dude … Continue reading The Beat Farmers’ wildman drummer Country Dick Montana steals the show in Vancouver
+During a raunched-up version of "Lucille", this crazy dude douses the crowd … Continue reading The Beat Farmers’ wildman drummer Country Dick Montana steals the show in Vancouver

 Blues-rocker Candye Kane puts aside her porno past